West Sumatra: Transport

 The province is served by Minangkabau International Airport, opened in July 2005, 23 km north-west of Padang in Ketaping, Padang Pariaman regency.
 The airport has direct international services to Kuala Lumpur in Malaysia, as well as servicing most large cities in Indonesia.

 Significant roads include the Trans-Sumatran Highway which runs the length of the province, heading north-west towards Medan and south-east towards Jakarta, the road between Padang and Bukittinggi, and the road between Bukittinggi and Pekanbaru.
 The provincial government plans to upgrade the later two roads over the next few years to improve traffic flows.

 In January 2012, the Kelok Sembilan 970-meter long overpass was ready to be opened to the public and was in the trial stage which will be opened for vehicles in April 2012.
 Kelok Sembilan means 9 sharp turns is an area through which a road with tight bends passes through hilly terrain in the middle of a valley, a nice scenery, but cause congestion.
 After the overpass opens, the old Kelok Sembilan road is still open together with the new Kelok Sembilan for tourists.

 Regular bus services run between Padang and Bukittinggi, and the other major cities of Sumatra.
 Other public transport options within the province include train, oplet, taxi and horse cart (bendi).

 Teluk Bayur port in Padang is the largest and busiest on the western coast of Sumatra.
 It is used for exporting goods from West Sumatra as well as from some areas of the neighboring provinces.

-Railway services run between Padang and Pariaman city on weekends only and make a good day trip.
+Train services operate between Padang and Pariaman with round trips four times daily and airport rail link serves routes to Padang and Kayutanam.